Electroweak right-handed neutrino portal dark matter: Type-I seesaw mechanism and generalizations

 which is a direct generalization of Eq.~(\ref{eq:1GMM}) for the one-generation neutrino model.
 For Case-RS, the sub-eV light neutrino masses can be roughly estimated as

-and two cases are most commonly discussed \begin{itemize} \item The Majorara mass $M_{i}$ lie near the GUT scale $\sim10^{14-15}$ GeV, with Yukawa couplings of $\mathcal{O}(1)$. \item The Majorana masses $M_i$ lie at the electroweak--TeV scale, potentially yielding collider-accessible right-handed neutrinos, with Yukawa couplings to the SM of order $10^{-6} - 10^{-7}$.
+and two cases are most commonly discussed \begin{itemize} \item The Majorana masses $M_{\alpha}$ lie near the GUT scale $\sim10^{14-15}$ GeV, with Yukawa couplings of $\mathcal{O}(1)$.
+This is commonly regarded as the prototype of the Type-I seesaw mechanism, featuring natural $\mathcal{O}(1)$ Yukawa couplings at the GUT scale. \item The Majorana masses $M_\alpha$ lie at the electroweak--TeV scale, potentially yielding collider-accessible right-handed neutrinos, with Yukawa couplings to the SM of order $10^{-7} - 10^{-6}$.
 Such small couplings bring the right-handed neutrinos into equilibrium with the SM only when the cosmic temperature drops to below TeV. \end{itemize} We will focus on the electroweak scale right-handed neutrinos in this paper.